-- Bullion dealers.
-Many gold dealers will also offer a storage service where you can keep your gold bars or coins for a fee, so ask about the storage options available when you make your purchase.
+Bullion dealers.
+Many gold dealers offer direct storage options where you can keep your gold bars or coins for a fee.
+Explore any storage options available through your retailer when you make your purchase.

-- Safety deposit boxes.
-You can rent a safety deposit box at a bank to securely store your gold bullion.
+Safety deposit boxes.
+Rent a safety deposit box at a bank to securely store your gold bullion.

-- Secure vault storage.
+Secure vault storage.
 For high-level security, you may want to research vault storage companies near you and the storage options they offer.

-- At home.
-You can also choose to store your gold at home.
-This obviously may not be as secure as some other options, so you may want to get a home safe installed.
-You’ll also need to update your homeowner’s insurance to make sure your precious metal is covered by your policy.
+At home.
+You can also store your gold at home.
+This may not be as secure as some third-party storage options, so consider installing a home safe.
+You’ll also need to update your homeowner’s insurance to make sure your policy covers your precious metal.

 Why is gold a “safe haven”?

-- Gold is a physical asset
+Gold is a physical asset.

-- It is not easily created or destroyed
+It’s not easily created or destroyed.

-- It has cultural and historical value — gold predates modern currency and has always been seen as beautiful and special
+It has cultural and historical value — gold predates modern currency and has always been seen as beautiful and special.

-- Governments have turned to gold in times of financial crisis, which in itself adds to gold’s stability
+Governments have turned to gold in times of financial crisis, which in itself adds to gold’s stability.

 What is a safe haven?